Skip to Content

 Pursuing Compensation After a Pedestrian Accident

-Experiencing a pedestrian accident can be overwhelming physically and emotionally.
-It's crucial to understand your legal rights and the options available to you.
 At Milles Law, we are committed to guiding you through this challenging time.
 Our experienced pedestrian accident attorneys in Tallahassee can help you navigate the complexities of personal injury law.

 Here are some key points to consider:

-• Medical Expenses: You may be entitled to compensation for medical bills related to your injuries, including hospital stays, rehabilitation, and ongoing treatment.
+• Medical expenses: You may be entitled to compensation for medical bills related to your injuries, including hospital stays, rehabilitation, and ongoing treatment.

-• Lost Wages: If your injuries have caused you to miss work, you can seek compensation for lost income during your recovery period.
+• Lost wages: If your injuries have caused you to miss work, you can seek compensation for lost income during your recovery period.

-• Pain and Suffering: In addition to economic losses, you may also be eligible for damages related to your physical pain and emotional distress.
+• Pain and suffering: In addition to economic losses, you may also be eligible for damages related to your physical pain and emotional distress.

-• Insurance Claims: Navigating insurance claims can be complicated.
+Navigating insurance claims can be complicated.
 Our team handles communications with insurance companies to ensure your rights are protected.

 At Milles Law, we believe that every pedestrian has the right to feel safe on the streets.
 If you or a loved one has been involved in a pedestrian accident, don’t hesitate to reach out for a free consultation.
 We can fight for your rights and help you pursue the justice you deserve.